LightChen233/reasoning-boundary/README.md

 🌟 Any contributions via PRs, issues, emails or other methods are greatly appreciated.

 ## 🔥News
+- 🎖️ **We update our work to RBF++ and introduce BigGSM++ for quantify the reasoning boundary in multimodal and long chain-of-thought reasoning scenarios.**
 - 🎖️ **Our work is accepted by NeurIPS 2024 (<span style="color:red">Oral</span>).**
 - 🔥 **We have release benchmark on \[[🤗HuggingFace](https://huggingface.co/datasets/LightChen2333/BigGSM)\].**
 - 🔥 **The paper is also available on \[[ArXiv](https://arxiv.org/abs/2410.05695)\].**